higgins/starting-condition/README.md

 2. Submit a pull request against this repo's master branch [higgins/starting-branch#master](https://github.com/higgins/starting-condition/compare)

 ##### To a new language
-1. Create a new language file named `XY.txt` where 'XY' is the [corresponding two-letter-code for your language](https://en.wikipedia.org/wiki/List_of_ISO_639-2_codes)
+1. Create a new language file named `XY.json` where 'XY' is the [corresponding two-letter-code for your language](https://en.wikipedia.org/wiki/List_of_ISO_639-2_codes)
-2. Translate [all the conditions listed here](https://raw.githubusercontent.com/higgins/starting-condition/master/en.txt?token=AAGV446MAZOEJ4FDLIRQTPK7BJKC2) to your new language file.
+2. Translate [all the conditions listed here](https://raw.githubusercontent.com/higgins/starting-condition/master/en.json) to your new language file.
 3. Add new conditions to the end of that file.
 4. Submit a pull request against this repo's master branch [higgins/starting-branch#master](https://github.com/higgins/starting-condition/compare)

 ### TODO:
-- [ ] website (github pages)
+- [X] website (github pages)
-- [ ] publish package with versioning mechanism (npm)
+- [X] publish package with versioning mechanism (npm)
 - [ ] topics (emoji suffixed conditions)
 - [X] community conditions
 - [X] multiple languages